Near Hankyu / JR Awaji station

 your career, and your life.

-Dr. Yumi Nakao also prefers to minimize the use of addictive medications by offering alternative traditional Chinese medicines and acupuncture.
+Dr. Yumi Nakao also prefers to minimize the use of addictive medications by offering alternative traditional Chinese medicines.
 She is also knowledgeable about the ways to taper off those addictive medicines.

 Dr. Yumi Nakao is a Japanese psychiatrist with an M.D. degree.
 If you would